neptune-ai/docs/docs/index.rst

 ^^^^^^^^^^^
 Collaborate in the team:

-* share your experiments
+* share your experiments,
-* compare results
+* compare results,
-* comment and communicate your work.
+* comment and communicate your work,
-* interactive widgets focused on data science
+* use widgets and mentions to show your progress.

 Speak Your language in our data-science focused interactive wiki!